geoand/adventofcode/README.md

 ## Purpose

-Provide solutions to the [Advent Of Code problems](http://adventofcode.com/) problems using the Groovy Programming Language and a programming style that attempts to be functional
+Provide solutions to the [Advent Of Code problems](http://adventofcode.com/) problems using the Groovy Programming Language and a programming style that attempts to be as functional and idiomatic to Groovy as possible

 ## Prerequisites